The one where the Weeping Angels... MOVED.

 Back in her bedroom, Amy shows the Doctor her wedding dress and engagement ring and confesses that shes getting married to Rory in the morning.
 After the Doctor misses a few anvil-sized hints that shes interested in one last bachelorette fling, Amy simply tries to jump him.
 In panic, he scrambles off her bed as quickly as possible.
 Not to be deterred that easily, she pushes him up against the TARDIS door and manages to get in a few kisses while he tries to tell her that she's engaged, she's human, he's 907 years old; the kind of relationship she is suggesting would never work between them, and could she just stop it!
 She instead lies back on her bed, hoping for a good shag, and that's when the Doctor realises that something very wrong is going on.
 Whatever it is, its focused on Amy and he has to fix it right now...

-The Doctor takes one last look at the clock, and realises that Amy's wedding is on the same day as the explosion that caused the cracks — 26/6/2010.
-He quickly pushes her back into the TARDIS just before the clock strikes midnight...
+The Doctor takes one last look at the clock, revealing that Amy's wedding is on the same day as the explosion behind the cracks 26/06/2010.
+He quickly pushes her back into the TARDIS just as the clock strikes midnight...

 Meanwhile in the TARDIS: Second Episode

 A DVD-only scene.
 The Doctor has pushed Amy back into the TARDIS, and after a few failed attempts at kissing him again, it slowly dawns on her that he's really not going to shag her.
 She calls him out on being the absolute Master of the Mixed Message, and realizes that she's not the first pretty girl he ever took into space.
 She tricks the TARDIS into showing her pictures of all previous companions and smugly notes that yep, that's a whole lot of pretty young human girls.
 One of which is wearing a leather bikini.
 The Doctor is miffed at the TARDIS for not including the tin dog, and decides to end this by finding Rory and keeping him and Amy together.